OwlCyberDefense/clip/README.md

 described in the third scenario, the developer must roll the needed RPMs by running `make openscap-rpm; make scap-security-guide-rpm`.
 The generated RPMs will be placed in `repos/clip-repo`.
-You can then copy the RPMs into into the build environment and roll ISOs.
+You can then copy the RPMs into the build environment and roll ISOs.

 ## Frequently Asked Questions <a id="faq"></a>